dakoo/dakoo.github.io/_posts/2016-04-10-python-excel.md

 image:
   feature: abstract-11.png
 ---
-Using xlrd, let's handle excel files as below.
+[python-excel](http://www.python-excel.org/) contains many tools to handle excel files in the Python.
+Xlrd is used to read and parse old excel files(.xls).
+With the xlrd example below, let's see how they work.

 ### Example of xlrd